cs3216/cs3216.github.io/coursework/facebook/index.md

 Next, click on the huge **Add a Platform** button.
 Standalone applications should pick **Website** on this dialog.

-**For Facebook Canvas applications:**
+**For "Facebook Web Games" applications:**

-**Canvas Page:** This is your application page (those
+**Facebook Web Games Page URL:** This is your application page (those
 <http://apps.facebook.com/some-app>).
 Use something that is both related
 to your app and easy to remember.

-**Secure Canvas URL:** The URL that will be accessed by Facebook and shown to users when they go to the canvas page.
+**Facebook Web Games URL (https):** The URL that will be accessed by Facebook and shown to users when they go to the Facebook Web Games page.
 If you are using AWS, this URL should look something like
 <https://ec2-174-129-70-144.compute-1.amazonaws.com/some-dir/>.
 You
 should not refer to a page directly (e.g.